MV Cathlamet: Status

 In late June 2014, the new Olympic-class ferry Tokitae replaced the Cathlamet on the Mukilteo/Clinton route.
 As a result, the Cathlamet was assigned to the Southworth/Vashon/Fauntleroy route to replace the Klahowya.
 Since being assigned to the North Vashon Triangle route, the Cathlamet has often been used as a relief boat elsewhere showing up on the Seattle-Bremerton route or the Mukilteo-Clinton route in planned and unplanned shortages.
 In 2011 she sailed between Edmonds and Clinton for a few days due to work being done on the Mukilteo dock.

 On the morning of February 18, 2021, a propulsion issue was found on the Cathlamet, forcing the Sealth to take over the Southworth–Vashon Island–Fauntleroy route.
 Washington State Ferries estimated that repairs on the ferry would last at least a month.

-A year later, on July 28, 2022, the Cathlamet collided with the pilings near the Fauntleroy dock around 8a.m., sustaining significant damage to one end in the process.
+A year later, on July 28, 2022, the Cathlamet collided with the pilings near the Fauntleroy dock, sustaining significant damage to one end in the process.
 According to WSDOT, no injuries were reported.
+An investigation attributed the accident to human error, and Cathlamet returned to service in April 2023.